CUNY-CL/yoyodyne/README.md

 -   It has support for using features to condition decoding, with architecture-specific code to handle this feature information.
 -   🚧 UNDER CONSTRUCTION 🚧: It has exhaustive test suites.
--   🚧 UNDER CONSTRUCTION 🚧: It has performance benchmark.
+-   🚧 UNDER CONSTRUCTION 🚧: It has performance benchmarks.
 -   🚧 UNDER CONSTRUCTION 🚧: Releases are made regularly.

 ## Install